11ty/is-land/README.md

 * Easy to add to existing components
 * Zero dependencies
+* Not tightly coupled to a server framework or site generator tool.
 * Small footprint (4.86 kB minimized; 1.57 kB with Brotli compression)
-* Not tightly coupled to a server framework or site generator tool.
 * Server-rendered (SSR) component examples available for SSR-friendly frameworks (Lit, Svelte, Vue, Preact are provided)

-Examples for
+Examples for:

 * [Web Components](./index.html)
 * [Svelte](./demo-svelte.html) (and SSR)